Miklós Nyiszli

-Miklós Nyiszli (17 June 1901 – 5 May 1956) was a Hungarian prisoner of Jewish heritage at Auschwitz concentration camp.
+Miklós Nyiszli (17 June 1901 – 5 May 1956) was a Hungarian-Romanian prisoner of Jewish heritage at Auschwitz concentration camp.
 Nyiszli, his wife, and young daughter, were transported to Auschwitz in June 1944.
-Upon his arrival, Nyiszli volunteered as a doctor and was sent to work at No. 12 barracks where he operated on and tried to help the ill with only the most basic medical supplies and tools.
+Upon his arrival, Nyiszli volunteered as a forensic doctor and was sent to work at No. 12 barracks where he mainly performed autopsies.
 He was under the supervision of Josef Mengele, a Schutzstaffel officer and physician.

 Mengele decided after observing Nyiszli's skills to move him to a specially built autopsy and operating theatre.
 The room had been built inside Crematorium II, and Nyiszli, along with members of the 12th Sonderkommando, was housed there.

 Early life

-Nyiszli was born 17 June 1901 in Transylvania, Kingdom of Hungary (then the Hungarian-half of Austria-Hungary).
+Nyiszli was born 17 June 1901 in Szilágysomlyó, Kingdom of Hungary (then the Hungarian-half of Austria-Hungary).
 He completed his medical degree in 1929.
 Following this, he specialized in forensic pathology in Germany.
-He returned to Transylvania with his wife and daughter in 1937 before migrating to Hungary in 1940.
-In 1942, he and his family were sent to a work camp in Desești before being transferred to Auschwitz concentration camp in 1944.
+He returned to Transylvania (which became part of Romania in 1920) with his wife and daughter in 1937 before migrating to Hungary in 1940.
+In 1942, he and his family were sent to a work camp in Desze before being transferred to Auschwitz concentration camp in 29 May 1944.